 Biomodels was founded in 1997 when Dr. Edward Fey, then employed by Brigham and Women’s Hospital’s Office of Technology Transfer, Dr. Stephen T. Sonis, and Harry Barnett recognized that in many instances pharmaceutical companies made the transition from the laboratory to the clinic based largely on faith, rather than on results obtained in sound, predictive models of the intended clinical application.

-Dr. Fey, himself a founder of a successful cancer diagnostic company, realized that many of the models used by Brigham investigators could be adapted for drug development and modified to focus on clinical endpoints.
-With the Brigham’s support (the Brigham remains an equity holder in Biomodels), and using models developed by Dr. Stephen Sonis for the study of cancer therapy-induced mucositis, the company was started.
+Dr. Fey, himself a founder of a successful cancer diagnostic company, and Dr. Sonis realized that many of the models used by Brigham investigators could be adapted for drug development and modified to focus on clinical endpoints.
+With the Brigham’s blessing, and using models developed by Dr. Stephen Sonis for the study of cancer therapy-induced mucosal injury as a prototype, the company was started.
+The initial strategy of providing studies through CRO partners soon proved unrealistic as study demand outstripped capacity and so in 1999, the company obtained its own vivarium and laboratory space.